greg-raven/Department-21/_posts/2010-08-17-walmart-vs-the-morons.md

 This should be read and understood by all Americans Democrats, Republicans, EVERYONE!!

-To President Obama and all 535 voting members of the Legislature,
+To Resident Obama and all 535 voting members of the Legislature,

 It is now official you are ALL corrupt morons: